joinmassive/akash-mass-deploy/README.md

 ## Description

 Akash Mass Deploy extends the command-line interface by connecting to an Akash-enabled Linux instance via SSH.
-The Akash network will be saturated with deployments up to the specified capacity, using the populated Akash wallet, certificate, and configuration files.
+The Akash network will be saturated with deployments up to the given limit, using the required Akash wallet, certificate, and configuration files.

-Active deployments are maximized by closing any that become invalid and maintaining a file, `bad.txt`, with persistently nonworking providers.
+Active deployments are maximized by closing any that become invalid and maintaining a file, `bad.txt`, with persistently nonfunctioning providers.

 ## Main functions
  - **Invoking without arguments** - will create number of deployments specified in js file from "CREATE_DEPLOYMENTS" field with "DEFAULT_CORES" of cores per each deployment.
 It will